CedrikHo/TheRealFantasyFootball/README.md

 Open http://localhost:8501 in your browser.
 In the `Compute` tab upload the three CSVs (ALLPLAYERSTATS.CSV, DEFENSIVESTATS.CSV, KICKERSTATS.CSV), click `Submit`, then view/download the result on the `Results` tab.

+Note: Streamlit binds to `0.0.0.0` when started with `--server.address 0.0.0.0`, but you must open the app in your browser using `http://localhost:8501` (or your machine's IP).
+Do not use `0.0.0.0` in the browser address bar.

 If you already have the sample CSVs in the repo root you can upload them directly from the file picker.

 Testing with the example CSVs